markqvist/RNode_Firmware/README.md

 The RNode design is meant to flexible and hackable.
 At it's core, it is a low-power, but extremely long-range digital radio transceiver.
 Coupled with Reticulum, it provides encrypted and secure communications.

-Depeding on configuration, it can be used for local networking purposes, or to send data over very long distances.
+Depending on configuration, it can be used for local networking purposes, or to send data over very long distances.
 Once you have an RNode, there is a wide variety of possible uses:

 - As a network adapter for [Reticulum](https://reticulum.network)
 - Messaging using [Sideband](https://unsigned.io/software/Sideband.html)